Gailene Stock: Rise to Principal Dancer

 In 1962, at the age of 16, Stock was awarded a Royal Academy of Dance scholarship to London's Royal Ballet School, but at the same time, Dame Peggy van Praagh had just founded The Australian Ballet and she decided to offer Gailene a job and so she deferred her London jaunt to the following year.
 After a year in London, she was offered a position with The Royal Ballet.
 She decided, however, to return to The Australian Ballet, where she spent 7 years, rising to principal dancer under director Robert Helpmann.

 When The Australian Ballet embarked on its first European tour in 1965, Stock was part of the company, and toured on subsequent tours, including one to the United States, during which many dancers sustained injuries.
 On that tour, Stock recalled, she did 69 performances in 69 days.

 She later went on to dance for three years in Canada as principal ballerina with the National Ballet of Canada and the Royal Winnipeg Ballet.
 She was pursued to North America by an Australian colleague, Gary Norman, whom she married.
 The pair returned to Australian Ballet and resumed their dancing careers.
 After having their daughter in 1978 she moved into teaching and management.
-Stock then was named director of the National Ballet School, Victoria, and took on other administrative positions before being made director of the Australian Ballet School from 1990-98.
+Stock then was named director of the National Ballet School, Victoria, and took on other administrative positions before being made director of the Australian Ballet School from 1990 to 1998.
 In 1999 she was head-hunted to take over from Dame Merle Park as Director of the Royal Ballet School.
 She accepted the post with the proviso that her husband taught the boys at the school.

 Return to London

 Gailene Stock moved to The Royal Ballet School in 1999, with her family.
 She immediately set to work changing the curriculum in order to make the student dancers more employment-ready upon graduation.
 When she joined, employment rates were around 48% and steadily rose to over 98% during her tenure.

 She opened the doors to students from all over the world, which angered many of the establishment within the English ballet.
 Over her 15 years, she oversaw the splendid refurbishments of the school's junior and senior sections, achieving a much-praised move of the Royal Ballet School's senior section from dowdy Chiswick premises to an award-winning conversion next to the Royal Opera House in Covent Garden, and upgrading the younger section's accommodation in White Lodge, Richmond Park.

-She served twice as the President of the Jury at the Prix de Lausanne (2003 and 2011) and also as a Jury Member for the Young America Grand Prix.
+She served twice as the president of the jury at the Prix de Lausanne (2003 and 2011) and also as a jury member for the Young America Grand Prix.